Image Credits: Joe Haberthier, Dave Morgan, Steve Childers, and Bruce Gavett

 Image Processing Software

 There is a multitude of image processing software available.
 We can’t cover them all, but can provide an outline of which ones appear to be the more commonly used.
 ZWO’s ASIStudio is designed to be used with the output of ZWO’s ASiair.
 DeepSky Stacker, GraXpert, and StarNet perform very specific functions (stacking, background extraction, and star extraction respectively).
-Siril, APP, and PixInsight are three full functional astro-processing packages.
-Gimp is an alternative to Photo Shop.
+Siril, APP, and PixInsight are three fully functional astro-processing packages.
+Gimp is a free alternative to Photo Shop.

 In this section